Substra/substrafl/benchmark/camelyon/README.md

 ### Configuration

-Modify the [configuration file](./substra_conf/remote.yaml) with the needed credentials If you already have a configuration file, you can specify its relative path to the `./substra_conf` folder as an optional arg when running the benchmark:
+Create a [configuration file](./substra_conf/remote.yaml) with the needed credentials If you already have a configuration file, you can specify its relative path to the `./substra_conf` folder as an optional arg when running the benchmark: